mumairofficial/khalilstemmler-website-2019/src/pages/articles/sequelize-tags-junction-pattern.md

 date: '2019-04-30T10:04:10-05:00'
 updated: '2019-04-30T10:04:10-05:00'
 description: >-
-  Many-to-many is a common relationships that come up modelling entities in software applications.
-Here's how to approach it with the Sequelize ORM.
+  Many-to-many is a common modeling relationship between two entities.
+Here's one way to handle it with the Sequelize ORM.
 tags:
   - Node.js
   - Sequelize